-Well, we’ve thought about that too.
+Well, we’ve thought of that too.
 There are several options for backgrounds with the SHOTBOX!
 We offer 4 colors of long canvases in order to create the “infinity background”—these are great for making the subject of your photo “float.”
 We also offer a variety of background packs to create the illusion of various surfaces and textures.

 Well….
 I guess I’m out of excuses.